jonsam-ng/jonsam-ng/README.md

 ----

-Hi 👋, I'm jonsam ng, a web developer from Xi'an, 🇨🇳.I am on React 🤞 and Typescript 🤞.
+Hi 👋, I'm jonsam ng, a web developer from Shanghai, China🇨🇳.
+I am on React 🤞 and Typescript 🤞.

 ## 👦 About Me